Sing on Pitch: 8 Exercises to Make It Happen Every Time

 A vocalist sings a given pitch by unconsciously stretching or shortening the vocal folds to the point that the speed of the vibrations produces the pitch they want to sing.

-Now, if all this scientific stuff is happening and I’m not even thinking about it, how do I learn to sing on pitch?
+Now, if all this scientific stuff is happening and I’m not even thinking about it, how do I get rid of the flat voice tones and learn to sing on pitch?

 Well, the point here is simple: if you want to sing, pitch control is essential.